-Imaging findings have been widely reported in the context of COVID-19 and following initial guidance for non-urgent and elective procedures to be rescheduled, most institutions are now deciding when and how to safely resume non-urgent, screening or elective imaging exams.
+Imaging findings have been widely reported in the context of COVID-19 and following initial guidance for nonurgent and elective procedures to be rescheduled, most institutions are now deciding when and how to safely resume non-urgent, screening or elective imaging exams.
 Local policies for when and how to resume imaging are variable and must take into consideration many site-specific, regional and organizational factors.
-The American College of Radiology (ACR) has consolidated generalizable guidance for imaging department workflow, pandemic practice management, COVID-19 imaging findings and standardized reporting on its "ACR COVID-19 Clinical Resources for Radiologists" page which is updated regularly.(181)
+The American College of Radiology (ACR) has consolidated generalizable guidance for imaging department workflow, pandemic practice management, COVID-19 imaging findings and standardized reporting on its "ACR COVID-19 Clinical Resources for Radiologists" page which is updated regularly.(201)

-Radiology Department Guidance Workflow.
+Radiology Department Guidance Workflow

-- 1. A recent article by Davenport et al. addresses many considerations for radiology departments to safely resume routine care in the following categories: (182) - Safety measures - Respect local pandemic statistics - Risk-benefit decision making - Developing tiered plan for non-urgent exams - Accreditation and regulatory deferrals to avoid lapses - Address backlog of previously deferred exams - Manage fear - Develop local policies specific to academic practice environments
+- 1. A recent article by Davenport et al. addresses many considerations for radiology departments to safely resume routine care in the following categories: (202) - a.
+Safety measures - b.
+Respect local pandemic statistics - c.
+Risk-benefit decision making - d.
+Developing tiered plan for non-urgent exams - e.
+Accreditation and regulatory deferrals to avoid lapses - f.
+Address backlog of previously deferred exams - g.
+Manage fear - h.
+Develop local policies specific to academic practice environments